 As your baby also becomes familiar with solid foods, you can gradually increase the amount of foods offered or start a second meal during the day.

 During weaning, continue to offer breast milk or your baby’s formula.
-Your baby will gradually start to drink a little bit less as they increase the amount of solid foods that they eat.
+Your baby will gradually start to drink a little bit less as they increase the portion of solid foods that they eat.

 Your baby’s chewing skills will also develop between 6 months and 10 months so you can start to offer finger foods from 6 months.
 This means that you can swiftly move from smooth puree to lumpy textures very quickly.